finos/rune-python-generator/README.md

 The features of the current version can be found in the [release notes](./RELEASE.md)

+## Releases

+Releases are made automatically by invoking the [release workflow](./.github/workflows.yml).
+Releases will be sequentially tagged using four semantic elements (x.y.z.n).
+Each change of the value of rosetta.dsl.version in the POM resets the fourth digit.

+For example, if the dsl version is 9.64.1, the release will be tagged 9.64.1.0.
+Until a new dsl version, each subsequent release will increment the fourth digit (i.e. the next release would be tagged 9.64.1.1).

+Releases should not be manually tagged.

+### Rune-DSL Updates

+Renovate will generate a PR when the version of the DSL has been updated at com.regnosys.rosetta:com.regnosys.rosetta.
+The PR will clarify whether the change succsessfully builds and passes JUNIT and Python unit testing.
+Any maintainer can merge changes that successfully build and pass the tests.

+A PR must be raised for changes to address address build or testing failures.

 ## Repository Organization

 - `README.md` - this file, for documentation purposes